Saif-Uddin-93/Password-Generator/README.md

 ## Usage

+By default clicking on the 'Generate Password' button outputs a 16 character password that includes all 4 character types.
+Clicking on the 'Options' button will reveal the options to change the length of the password and which types to include in the password.
+The 'Copy Password' doesn't copy the password on mobile devices but does function properly on a Windows version of Chrome.
 Below is a screenshot of the console output of the published webpage:

 ![screenshot of console output](./Assets/Images/Password-Generator.png)